nguyentran0212/iegems-website/_posts/2024-06-15-review-Intuaura-SpendorII.md

 General Information
 ===

-Splendor II features a single dynamic driver (DD) topology.

-The DD has 10mm diameter.
-According to Intuaura, diaphragm of the driver has a double-sided composite alloy coating giving it similar characteristics to that of a beryllium metal diaphragm.
+Splendor II includes a dynamic driver (DD) with a 10mm diameter.
+The diaphragm features a double-sided composite alloy coating, designed to mimic the characteristics of beryllium metal diaphragms.

-The DD is housed in 3D printed booth.
-This booth contains a large tube to direct the sound from the opening of the DD to the nozzles.
+The DD is housed in a carefully crafted 3D-printed enclosure.
+This enclosure includes a large sound tube that efficiently directs sound from the DD's opening to the earphone nozzles.

-The 3D printed booth also contains air release tubes and vents.
-I find the tubes and venting system of Splendor II intriguing.
-On the shell, there is a vent hole at the front of the DD to release the excess pressure, which is as expected.
-However, on the sound tube that direct sound to the nozzle, there is yet another pressure release tube that connect to a chamber behind the DD, hidden under the faceplate.
-This chamber releases pressure into large vents hidden underneath the word "VIEW" engraved on the top end of the shells.
+Additionally, the 3D-printed enclosure incorporates a system of air release tubes and vents, which I find particularly interesting.
+On the shell, there's a vent hole located at the front of the DD to manage excess pressure.
+Notably, there's also a pressure release tube on the sound tube itself, connecting to a concealed chamber behind the DD, discreetly positioned beneath the faceplate.
+This chamber effectively releases pressure through vents cleverly concealed beneath the engraved word "VIEW" on the upper shell.

-Needless to say, Splendor II is a very well vented IEM.

 _____

 Non-sound Aspects
 ===

-**Packaging and accessories** The packaging is somewhat unrefined: the outer cardboard sleeve is designed or printed at  low resolution, meaning text and artworks are blurry.
-The foam cutouts inside the box are not customised for the content.
+**Packaging and accessories:** The packaging presents some room for improvement: the outer cardboard sleeve lacks clarity in print quality, resulting in blurry text and artwork.
+The foam cutouts inside the box are generic and do not fit the contents snugly.

-On the plus side, the provided content is generous and high quality: roomy and well protected leather case, two types of ear tips, a decent cable, and a USB DAC dongle with built in EQ.
+On a positive note, the included accessories are extensive and of good quality: a spacious leather case that provides ample protection, two types of ear tips, a reliable cable, and a USB DAC dongle with built-in EQ.

-**Ear pieces design** Medium in shape and size.
-Nozzles are rather thick and short.
-However, the whole nozzle area protrudes further from the shells, making the earpieces quite easy to wear.
+**Ear pieces design:** The earpieces are of medium size and shape.
+The nozzles are thicker and shorter, protruding further from the shells, which enhances ease of wear.

-**Fit, comfort and isolation** I have great fit with these IEMs.
-No discomfort in long listening sessions.
-The noise isolation is not strong due to the large amount of vent.
-On the plus side, there is no pressure build up or drive flex problem thanks to the ventilation.
+**Fit, comfort, and isolation:** These IEMs offer a comfortable fit even during extended listening sessions.
+However, noise isolation is only average due to the significant amount of venting.
+On the bright side, this ventilation prevents pressure build-up and driver flex issues.

-**Ear tips recommendation:** I have good experience with the stock wide bore ear tips.
+**Ear tips recommendation:** I've found the stock wide bore ear tips to be effective in my experience.

 _____